 He has twice featured on BBC TV Countryfile and has spoken at many conferences, not least the International Nuffield Conference in Nottingham in 2017 – discussing how farmers can add value through the health agenda.

 Although Russ grew up on his family’s farm in Herefordshire he left to study Civil Engineering at Cardiff University and to follow a different career.
 However, after a few years of office life and a stint of international travel he decided to return to full-time farming.
 He brought with him a string of off-farm skills and a passion for embracing the challenges of food production in the 21st century.

 He helped to manage Caplor Farm, a 326ha (800 acre) mixed farm in Herefordshire for nearly two years, before taking the opportunity to become executive secretary for the Pasture-Fed Livestock Association in 2012.

-Russ is very active in the Young Farmers movement both nationally and internationally, where he is chairman of Rural Youth Europe.
-He previously chaired the Agricultural and Rural Issues (AGRI) steering group for the National Federation of Young Farmers Clubs in England and Wales.
+Russ is very active in the Young Farmers movement both nationally and internationally, having previously been chairman of Rural Youth Europe and also chaired the Agricultural and Rural Issues (AGRI) steering group for the National Federation of Young Farmers Clubs in England and Wales.